coracle-social/coracle/README.md

 - [x] Sync user
 - [x] Based on petnames, sync network to 2 or 3 degrees of separation
   - When a user is added/removed, sync them and add to or remove from network
+- [ ] Add cursor object to handle since/until/last sync
+- [ ] Separate fetching and loading from the db
+  - Each route should have a fetcher and loader.
+  - The fetcher should keep track of the range of notes it has already gotten
+  - Separate helper functions into loaders and fetchers
 - [ ] Main fetch requests:
   - Fetch feed by name, since last sync
   - Fetch person, including feed